District Mission Statement

 - Link to Title 1 page

-- District Title I Parent Involvement Plan Summary a summary of the Parent Involvement Plan—shorter version of the more detailed plan.
+- District Title I Parent and Family Involvement Plan Summary a summary of the Parent Involvement Plan— a shorter version of the more detailed plan.

-- District Title I Parent Involvement Plan Summary (Spanish)
+- District Title I Parent and Family Involvement Plan Summary (Spanish)

-- District Title I Parent Involvement Plan Summary (Haitian-Creole)
+- District Title I Parent and Family Involvement Plan Summary (Haitian-Creole)